Current information appears on Castleton University pages for students entering in and prior to the 2022-2023 academic year.

 Political Science is the study of politics, government, power, public policies, and political behavior.

-Political Science is a relatively new major at Castleton, although it is a discipline that stretches back to the writings of Thucydides.
-Political science is the study of politics and government, power, public policies, and political behavior.
-As a political science student you will learn about international relations, American government, political theory, and the methods by which scholars study political behavior and government.
-You will also learn to apply theoretical and empirical analysis to better understand political power and governmental activity.
+As a Political Science student, you will learn about international relations, American government, political theory, and the methods by which scholars study political behavior and government.
+You will also apply theoretical and empirical analysis to better understand political power and governmental activity.

 If you want to be a diplomat, an elected official, a legislative researcher, director of a non-profit agency, a program evaluator, a campaign manager, or a pollster, our Political Science program is a great fit.
 Political Science is also an excellent choice if you are interested in pursuing graduate work in political science, public policy, public administration, or law.